-The Best Boat Rentals Near Lake Powell
+The Best Boat Rentals in Page, AZ

 Renting a houseboat is a particularly popular option for people looking to spend a few nights exploring and camping in the magic of Lake Powell.
 Booking far in advance during the peak summer months is important, as many people use houseboat rentals as their transport and camping option of choice.
 It's permitted to camp on the shore of the lake, so if you have your gear, don't forget to bring it onboard.